NegiKirin/negikirin/README.md

 <br/><br/>

-<sub>Built with curiosity, experiments and a lot of model training.</sub>
+<sub>Built with curiosity, experiments, and a lot of model training.</sub>

 </div>